 - Sound Business Practices — To sustain WAIF’s long-term viability, it must utilize core business competencies with integrity in innovative ways.

 WAIF manages animal shelters in Coupeville and Oak Harbor.
-Island County provides 5 days of funding for dogs and no funding for cats.
-Through donations of time and money, WAIF operates a minimal-kill facility for healthy, adoptable pets until they are placed into permanent, suitable homes.
-No animals are euthanized because of space considerations.
-WAIF only euthanizes animals with aggressive behavioral problems and/or animals that are suffering.
+Through donations of time and money, WAIF operates a minimum kill facility for healthy, adoptable pets until they are placed into permanent, suitable homes.
+No animals are euthanized because of space or time considerations.

-In 1995, WAIF opened a thrift store on Whidbey Island, in Freeland, and in 2000 opened another thrift store in Oak Harbor.
-These stores help raise funds, but donations are vital to maintaining the current level of care.
+WAIF also operates three retail locations and help raise funds, but donations are vital to maintaining the current level of care.
 There are many ways to donate and your help is always appreciated.

 Please e-mail any questions or comments to firstname.lastname@example.org